 - Clean and sustainable (2020): Eco-conception including packaging

 Beauty Influencers & KOLs in China: Key Elements for Cosmetic Brands

 Before, a few years ago, everyone gets their beauty advice from their mom and grandmothers.
 Followed by traditional media such as TV advertising and women’s magazines, the trend shifted and young women started getting advice by themselves; daily people swarmed online.
 Nowadays, women are hungry for advice from real people and don’t trust brands or marketers anymore.

 Consequences of Digital Beauty Emergence

-All new products entering the cosmetics market have to be “instagrammables” (or “Weiboables“) in terms of packaging, texture, color and result on the skin.
+All new products entering the cosmetics market have to be “instagrammables” (or “Weiboables“) in terms of packaging, texture, color, and result on the skin.
 Digital accessibility and educational qualities demystify the skincare, fragrance, and make-up market’s mysteries.
-Young consumers tend to interest themselves in ways of fabrication of the product they use, they want to know the components and the exact utility of them.
+Young consumers tend to interest themselves in ways of fabrication of the product they use, they want to know the components and their exact utility of them.

 The Effects of the Beauty Industry and Social Media Alliance

 Beauty and health products need to be efficient, customers expect high results compared to the high competition and the numerous similar products on the market.
 They crave the instant effect, a soft-focus, and a “wow” effect; to resume, an instant fix, a strong desire for instant gratification.